webpack/webpack-dev-server/.github/ISSUE_TEMPLATE.md

 // additional code, remove if not needed.
 ```

-### Please paste the results of `webpack-cli info` here, and mention other relevant information
+### Please paste the results of `webpack-cli info` and `webpack-cli version` here, and mention other relevant information

 ### Expected Behavior